Kayak Paddle Feathering: What is It and Why does it Matter?

 (photo courtesy of Drew Gregory)

-Feathering a kayak paddle simply means you adjust the ferrule on the shaft so the blades are at an angle to each other rather than straight.
-Like so:
+Feathering a kayak paddle simply means you adjust the ferrule on the shaft so the blades are offset from each other rather than straight across, like so:

 What is a Ferrule?

-The ferrule is where the two pieces of the kayak paddle come together in the middle of the shaft.
+The ferrule is the mechanism that joins the two pieces of your kayak paddle together in the middle of the shaft.

-The Angler Drift has a snap-button ferrule (photo by Reggie Chapa)
+The snap-button ferrule is the most basic ferrule option (photo by Reggie Chapa)

-If you have a snap-button ferrule, your feathering options are limited to the angles allowed by the holes.
+With a snap-button ferrule, your feathering options are limited to the angles allowed by the holes.
 Bending Branches’ snap-button ferrules offer 0º and 60º angles.
+That may be just fine for many anglers, especially if they do most of their fishing in small, shelteredl water.

 Read more about our ferrules here: Kayak Paddle Ferrule Systems: Snap-Button vs. Versa-Lok.